 “Bring her here, will ye?”
 Mae asked him.
 “Haven’t hugged her in a while.”

 “Mam.”
 Brandon rolled his eyes, making his way through tables to the front door.
-Isabel hadn’t seen him, her eyes still scanning the place for a quiet corner.
+Isabel had not seen him, her eyes still scanning the place for a quiet corner.

 “Hey,” he waved when he was close enough to her.
-She raised a hand in acknowledgement.
+She raised a hand in acknowledgment.